-The United States is partially closing its embassy in South Sudan and has ordered all non-emergency personnel to leave as fighting rages there.
+The United States is closing its embassy in South Sudan and has ordered all non-emergency personnel to leave as fighting rages there.

 The State Department announced the move in a travel warning that advises all Americans to leave South Sudan.